wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 Tiffany is attempting to be in the commercial world, but over the course of one phone call, it becomes apparent that she's starting to be stretched too far.<br>The world is a tight place to be sometimes.

 Terri is a disabled, hard of hearing, and neurodivergent actor and writer from Stockport.
-In 2025, their play *DOG DOG DOG* won the Bruntwood Prize for Playwrighting's Special Commendation award.
+In 2025, their play *DOG DOG DOG* won the Bruntwood Prize for Playwriting's Special Commendation award.

 <a href="https://spotlight.com/3418-9080-7516" target="_blank">Spotlight</a> · Insta <a href="https://instagram.com/terri_donovan5" target="_blank">@terri\_donovan5</a>
 <hr>